 What Is A Reverse Mortgage?

-A reverse mortgage is a financial instrument that allows seniors to access the equity in their home.
+A reverse mortgage loan is a financial instrument that allows seniors access a portion of the equity.
 Seniors must be a minimum age 62, live in their own home, and have equity in it.
-The important distinction between a reverse mortgage and a conventional mortgage is that there are no principal or interest payments required on the home while the borrower occupies the property.
+The important distinction between a reverse mortgage and a conventional mortgage is that there are no principal or interest payments required on the home while the borrower occupies the property and complies with the loan terms.
 In the case of two borrowers being on title, should one permanently leave the property due to a death or hospitalization, the other borrower continues to remain in the home.
-Repayment is only required if the borrower sells the home, or moves out of the property for more than 365 consecutive days.
+Repayment is only required if the borrower sells the home, moves out of the property for more than 365 days, or fails to otherwise comply with the loan terms (such as paying property taxes and insurance).